Spokesperson of the Leibniz ScienceCampus

 Ralf Junkerjürgen is supervisor of Daniela Weinbach, a former ScienceCampus doctoral researcher, and director of the Spanish Research Centre (CEH), one of the ScienceCampus partner institutions.

 UR, Chair of European History (Nineteenth and Twentieth Century)

-Rainer Liedtke is first supervisor of Cornelius Merz, one of the ScienceCampus doctoral researchers, and second supervisor to another ScienceCampus PhD student, Thalia Prokopiou.
+Rainer Liedtke was first supervisor of Cornelius Merz, a former ScienceCampus doctoral researcher, and second supervisor to another ScienceCampus PhD student, Thalia Prokopiou.

 UR, Center for International and Transnational Area Studies (CITAS)